saravindhan/Aravindhan-Infosys-Nov24/README.md

 ### 5. Project Presentation & Documentation
 Prepare and present the project with clear documentation, including model insights, evaluations, and recommendations for implementation.

----

-This README provides an overview of the project's objectives, outcomes, and step-by-step milestones.